isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution477.md

 ---
-title: Qornerstone Estate Management System Version 3.50 - Qornerstone Subscription Packages for Property Management Companies (MA)
+title: AUTOCOUNT ACCOUNTING VERSION Version 2.0 - Premium 5 Users
 permalink: /productivity-solutions-grant/solutionrepo/solution477
 ---

 ### Description

-Qornerstone Estate is an off-the-shelf solution to digitalize Property & Management (PM) operations.
-For property managers and single building owners looking to streamline operations and raise productivity levels, or who may wish to scale up but find themselves constrained by the escalating cost of manpower, the Qornerstone Estate is an end-to-end property, leasing, and facilities management platform to leverage on.
+Characterized by its easy-to-use, fast operated speed, complete business logic coverage, and accurate information provided; AutoCount system stands out as one of the best accounting software for today business requirements.
+With minimal of accounting knowledge, user can start using AutoCount system.With its advanced technology such as Microsoft .Net Framework, SQL Server 2012,AutoCount system able to operate in ultra-fast speed and provides strong and stable database for every type of business.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/IBASE_Technology_20200155_Annex_3_20200625151908_Part_12.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Ingenious_Business_Annex_3_CR_wef_8_July_2021_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria